OpusCapita/react-crudeditor/README.md

 ### FieldInputComponent

 Custom React component for rendering [Formated Instance](#formated-instance)'s field in Search Form or Create/Edit/Show Form.
+If the field search is a range search, *FieldInputComponent*s for Search Form and Create/Edit/Show Form are distinct.

 Props: